 - Sell-to-open: $95 put

 - Sell-to-open: $105 call

 A short strangle looks to capitalize on time decay, minimal price movement in a stock, a drop in volatility, or a combination of all three.
 If the underlying stock price stays between the short options, the contracts will expire worthless at expiration, and all credit received will be kept.

-Any time before the expiration, the position can be exited by buying-to-close (BTC) the short contracts.
+Any time before the expiration, the position can be exited with a buy-to-close (BTC) order of one or both contracts.
 If the options are purchased for less money than they were sold, the strategy will be profitable.

-Short strangles can be adjusted to extend the time horizon of the trade or adjusted by rolling one leg of the option up or down as the price of the underlying stock moves.
-If one side of the short strangle is challenged as the contracts approach expiration, an investor has two choices to maximize the probability of success.
-The entire position can be closed and reopened for a later expiration date.
-If this results in a credit, the break-even points will be extended by the amount of premium received.
+Short strangles can be adjusted by rolling one leg of the option up or down as the price of the underlying stock moves.
+If one side of the short strangle is challenged as the contracts approach expiration, an investor can manage the position to maximize the probability of success.

-The short options of a strangle can be rolled out into the future, and/or the strike prices can be rolled up or down to maximize the potential profit on the trade.
+The short options of a strangle can be rolled out into the future to extend the trade's duration.
 The passing of time works in favor of an options seller.
-But if time is running out before expiration and the position is not profitable, the original strangle may be repurchased and sold for a future expiration date.
-This will likely result in a credit and help extend the trade’s time duration and extend the profit zone.
+But if time is running out before expiration and the position is not profitable, the original strangle may be closed and reopened for a future expiration date.
+This will likely result in a credit and widen the profit zone.